gracequantum/MPS2/README.md

 ## Installation

-GraceQ/MPS2 library needs [GraceQ/tensor](https://github.com/gracequantum/tensor) to be its basic tensor library and [nlohmann/json](https://github.com/nlohmann/json) to parse input JSON file.
-So you need to install these dependencies first or use `--recurse-submodules` option to clone them as submodules.
+GraceQ/MPS2 is a header-only library.
+Although we do not promise that this feature will be kept forever, you do not need compile the newest version GraceQ/MPS2.
+In theory, you can just copy `GQMPS2_SRC_ROOT/include/gqmps2` directory to anywhere you like as the installation procedure.
+But in practice, GraceQ/MPS2 library needs [GraceQ/tensor](https://github.com/gracequantum/tensor) to be its basic tensor library and [nlohmann/json](https://github.com/nlohmann/json) to parse input JSON file.
+So you would like to use `--recurse-submodules` option in your `git` command to clone them as submodules to the source file tree.

 ```
 git clone --recurse-submodules https://github.com/gracequantum/mps2.git gqmps2
 ```

-Then you can use the [CMake](https://cmake.org/) tool to build the library.
+Then use the [CMake](https://cmake.org/) tool to build these dependencies.

 ```
 cd gqmps2